Sources & Resources

 By Bradley Dowden.
 An article from the Internet Encyclopedia of Philosophy, written by one of the two editors of that reference work.
 Consists of a short introductory discussion of the scholarly controversies over fallacies, followed by a long list of named fallacies.
 There are 164 names of fallacies, though many of the fallacies have multiple names.
 I count 103 fallacies with substantive entries, though necessarily each entry is brief since the entire article is one long webpage!
 Unfortunately, the examples given are either short cooked-up ones, or the typical textbook chestnuts.
 If you can't find a fallacy listed in the Fallacy Files, this would be the most likely place to find a short but sound explanation of it on the web.

-By Joe Miller, Annenberg Classroom Fact Check.
+Also by Joe Miller, Annenberg Classroom Fact Check.
 A good lesson plan on logical fallacies from the same people who fact check the politicians, with some interesting examples taken from advertisements.
-(PDF format)

 Mini-courses are short, online courses.
 The Clearer Thinking organization's Decision Academy offers free mini-courses on "Rhetorical Fallacies", "Probabilistic Fallacies", "The Planning Fallacy"―which I don't think is a logical fallacy―and "The Sunk Cost Fallacy"―which I'm often asked about―and some related ones on improving decision-making.